 TRMA courses are not available for audit.
+Contact the TRI office for information on available Continuing Education (CE) options.

-In order to complete the Certificate in Trauma Response Services program students must:
+In order to complete the Post-Graduate Certificate in Trauma Response Services program students must:

-- Satisfactorily complete a minimum of 12 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook).
+- Satisfactorily complete a minimum of 12 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all courses.
+If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - Satisfactorily complete a trauma research project.

-Foundational Knowledge (4 hours) TRMA 500 Introduction to Traumatology 1 TRMA 501 Basic Skills in Individual and Group Crisis Intervention 1 TRMA 502 Interpersonal Neurobiology of Trauma 1 TRMA 503 Grief and Loss Across the Lifespan 1 Best-Practice Strategies (4 hours) Track I TRMA 560 Cognitive Behavioral Therapy Applications in Crisis Intervention 1 Students must complete the following course for 3 semester credits: TRMA 585 Trauma Response with Specific Populations 1 Track II TRMA 560 Cognitive Behavioral Therapy Applications in Crisis Intervention 1 TRMA 585 Trauma Response with Specific Populations 1 Students must complete the following course for 2 semester credits: TRMA 685 Clinical Treatment of Trauma-Related Distress 1 Field Experience (4 hours) TRMA 581 Legal and Ethical Issues in Trauma Response 1
+Foundational Knowledge (4 hours) TRMA 500 Introduction to Traumatology & Trauma-Informed Care 1 TRMA 501 Best Practices in Trauma-Informed Care 1 TRMA 502 Interpersonal Neurobiology of Trauma 1 TRMA 503 Grief and Loss Across the Lifespan 1 Best-Practice Strategies (4 hours) TRMA 560 Trauma-Informed Cognitive Behavioral Therapy Applications 1 Students must complete 3 additional TRMA semester credits from the following list: TRMA 585 Selected Topics (varies each semester) 1 TRMA 540 Trauma & Social Justice Conference 1 TRMA 541 Trauma & Race 1